Riddhish Herbals

 Research & Scientific References

 Researchers have studied the Pippali fruit and its principal compound, piperine.
 A review focused specifically on the fruit summarised its traditional and phytochemical profile.
 (Kumar, Kamboj & Sharma, 2011 — Journal of Acupuncture and Meridian Studies) Piperine has been reviewed for its broad physiological effects and its recognised role as a bio-enhancer that can influence the absorption of co-administered substances.
-(Srinivasan, 2007 — Critical Reviews in Food Science and Nutrition; PMID 17987447)
+(Srinivasan, 2007 — Critical Reviews in Food Science and Nutrition).
+We could not open the PubMed record for this review while preparing this page, so no identifier is asserted here — PubMed — search this review instead.

 Results observed in study conditions.
 Individual results may vary.
 Consult your Ayurvedic physician before use.